Photos from the artistic research by ZimmerFrei, February 2024, site-visit in the Border Region Bulgaria, Greece and Turkey

 Photos from the artistic research by Esra Ersen, March 2024, site-visit in the Border Region Bulgaria, Greece

-The ZimmerFrei group is creating a short film for B-Shapes, made up of soundscapes, voices and sudden visions recorded on 16 mm film on the Bulgarian-Turkish border.
+The ZimmerFrei group creates a short film for B-Shapes, composed of soundscapes, voices, and sudden visions recorded on 16 mm film on the Bulgarian-Turkish border.

 ZimmerFrei explores places and stories from multiple perspectives, examining how perceptions of borders shift when observed from different vantage points and modes of movement.
 Their evolving film reels aim to condense experiences, aspirations and dreams, leaving lasting traces of encounters that give rise to silent glimpses, new questions and unresolved listening.